alrashedf/WideAwake/index.md

 ## Welcome to WideAwake: the 'physical' mouse jitter webpage

-WideAwake is a webpage designed for smartphones.
+WideAwake is a [webpage](https://alrashedf.github.io/WideAwake/movemouse.html) designed for smartphones.
 The webpage generates patterns on the screen designed to fool the mouse sensor (red LED sensors at least) that the mouse is moving.
-By placing the mouse on top of the screen displaying the webpage, the mouse pointer will gitter after a few seconds (sometimes a minute).
+By placing the mouse on top of the screen displaying the webpage, the mouse pointer will gitter after a few seconds (sometimes it takes a full minute to see the effects).

 ![Mouse on Screen](https://alrashedf.github.io/WideAwake/mouseonscreen.jpg)